ASK-competition/.github/profile/README.md

 ## Hi there 👋

 We are ASK!
-A Data analysis/visualization team, winning multiple competitions through out our college student days 😎
+A Data analysis/visualization team.
+We've won multiple competitions through out our college days 😎

 <!--